 - For training our staff and monitoring and managing the delivery of our services.

-- For administering and protecting our staff, our business, and its website, premises, visitors, and systems (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data) and our communications.
+- For administering and protecting our staff and ex-staff, our business, and its website, premises, visitors, and systems (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data) and our communications.

 - For the purposes of seeking our own legal or regulatory advice or to prosecute or defend any claims or potential claims which may come to our attention.